MicrosoftDocs/azure-docs/articles/cosmos-db/mongodb/vcore/rag.md

 This tutorial demonstrates how RAG can be implemented using Azure Cosmos DB for MongoDB (vCore) to build a question-answering application tailored to your data.

-## Application Architecture Overview
+## Application architecture overview

 The architecture diagram below illustrates the key components of our RAG implementation:

 ![Architecture Diagram](./media/vector/architecture-diagram.png)

-## Key Components and Frameworks
+## Key components and frameworks

 We'll now discuss the various frameworks, models, and components used in this tutorial, emphasizing their roles and nuances.